 Take Advantage of Presale and Special Offers!

-Born in Tucson, Arizona, and raised in Brainerd, Minnesota, Eder began her career singing in her home state and eventually landed a gig at Harrah’s Casino in Atlantic City.
-But it was her appearances on the 1987 season of Star Search, where she won for an unprecedented 12 weeks, which attracted the attention of audiences and record companies alike.
+Born in Tucson, Arizona and raised in Brainerd, Minnesota, Eder began her career right out of high school singing all around her home state, and she eventually landed a gig at Harrah’s Casino in Atlantic City, New Jersey.
+But it was her appearance on the 1987 season of Star Search, during which she won for an unprecedented twelve straight weeks, which attracted the attention of audiences and record companies alike.